FIRST LEGO LEAGUE ROBOTICS

 What does it mean to coach a team?

-To learn more about what it means to be a coach, please join our virtual FLL Information Session on May 2nd at 7:00pm via Zoom.
+To learn more about what it means to be a coach, please join our virtual FLL Information Session.

 Who are FIRST mentors and coaches?